dougkerr/ftp_upload-1/FTP_Upload/doc/DeveloperNotes.md

 You will be asked to type the password for your account on the upload machine during the test.
 This is not
-really a "remote" access, but it does check the functionality of the tunnel system.
+really a "remote" access test, but it does check the functionality of the tunnel system.

 At the end of the test run, you should see the following: